givepraise/export-transformers/safe-straight-curve-with-ceiling copy/README.md

-# Aragon, Straight Curve with Ceiling
+# Gnosis Safe, CSV Airdrop, Straight Curve with Ceiling

 This distribution calculates the period budget using a straight curve with a ceiling.
 Few praise in a period means small distribution budget and vice versa.